SANdood/HubConnect-Custom-Drivers/README.md

 ### HubConnect EchoSpeaks
 #### Works With [Echo Speaks by tonesto7](https://github.com/tonesto7/echo-speaks)
-* Hubitat webSockets-only, as HubConnect limits the number of attributes that can be reflected via http
+* Hubitat webSockets-only, as HubConnect limits the number of attributes that can be reflected via http.
+Cannt be used with SmartThings-hosted Echo Speaks, nor to reflect Hubitat-hosted Echo Speaks to a SmartThings hub.
 #### HubConnect Configuration
 * **Attribute Class Name:** `EchoSpeaks`
 * **Device Driver Name:** `HubConnect EchoSpeaks`